grafana/scenes/docusaurus/docs/advanced-variables.md

 });
 ```

 ### Step 4.
-Add variables support to `TextInterpolator` object
+Add variables support to the `TextInterpolator` object

 Use `VariableDependencyConfig` to make `TextInterpolator` reactive to variable changes.
-Define `protected _variableDependency` instance property in `TextInterpolator` that's an instance of `VariableDependencyConfig`:
+Define a `protected _variableDependency` instance property in `TextInterpolator` that's an instance of `VariableDependencyConfig`:

 ```tsx
 class TextInterpolator extends SceneObjectBase<TextInterpolatorState> {